Children’s Contact Services

 Evaluation of Children’s Contact Services grant activity

-The evaluation will consider the history of CCSs and the current context in which government-funded CCSs operate.
-In particular, it will look at how well:
+The evaluation considered the history of CCSs and the current context in which government-funded CCSs operate.
+In particular, it looked at how well:

 - the program operates in accordance with, and achieves the objectives of, the relevant guiding documents (including the Grant Opportunity Guidelines and the Guiding Principles Framework for Good Practice)